Did you know that in 2018, more than 310,000 people made the move to Canada? Why do so many people choose to live in Canada? We are here to tell you.

 Because Canada has plans to boost business in smaller communities, programs like the Regional Pilot program has lower requirements to apply compared to other investment programs.
 Specifically, Canada has lowered the net worth of applicants to $300,000 instead of $600,000 and only $100,000 for investments.

 A few other investor and entrepreneur visa programs to apply for are:

 - Ontario Immigrant Nominee Program Entrepreneur Stream; and

 - Quebec Entrepreneur Program

-Did you also know that to attract more businesses, the cities of Saskatoon, Toronto and Calgary have some of the lowest business tax in the country!
-Great news if you are hoping to start up or invest in your own business.
+Did you also know that to attract more businesses, the cities of Saskatoon, Toronto and Calgary have some of the lowest business taxes in the country!
+Great news if you are hoping to start or invest in your own business.